 Some of our most successful students are those who have graduated from or participated in respected social science programs and co-curricular fellowships.
 To recognize the rigor of these programs, we launched the Pepperdine Policy Partners Program—"P4"—making available admission and program benefits to P4 applicants:

-The Fall 2022 application portal will open on Friday, October 1, 2021.
+The Fall 2022 application portal opened on Friday, October 1, 2021.
 GRE/GMAT/LSAT are optional this year.

 Confirm P4 Eligibility

 - Check to see if you are an eligible P4 member (refer to the current participating P4 organizations list)

 - Upload ONLY your resume (include your P4 affiliated organization) and undergraduate transcript (showing courses and cumulative GPA).
 Wait to upload your ethical moral dilemma essay and official test scores.